Reactions of Alkenes and Alkynes

 Alkenes and alkynes are generally more reactive than alkanes due to the electron density available in their pi bonds.
 In particular, these molecules can participate in a variety of addition reactions and can be used in polymer formation.

 Water can be added across triple bonds in alkynes to yield aldehydes and ketones for terminal and internal alkynes, respectively.
 Hydration of alkenes via oxymercuration produces alcohols.
-This reaction takes place during the treatment of alkenes with a strong acid as catalyst.
+This reaction takes place during the treatment of alkenes with a strong acid as the catalyst.